matteoavallone7/optimaLDN/README.md

 ```

 ### 4) Frontend
-To run the frontend, first head to main.go file and change the wsURL and baseURL with the EC2 instance public DNS.
+To run the frontend, first head to main.go file and change the baseURL with the EC2 instance public DNS.
 Then open a terminal locally, cd to the project directory and:
 ```
 cd cmd
 go build -o cmd github.com/matteoavallone7/optimaLDN/cmd